ron-hughes/Sprint-Challenge--User-Interface/README.md

 3. What are the 4 areas of the box model?
 Margin, Border, Padding, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
-Main Axis
+Cross Axis

 5. Explain why git is valuable to a team of developers?
 It allows team members to collaborate on code without disrupting the original code.
 It also allows for version control so a team can rollback changes if needed.